 The 40C + temperature and humidity made our visit a little unpleasant.
 This was one of the hottest days of my life!
 We were running from shadows spot to another to avoid the boiling sun.
 The only refreshments were Granizados, the Cuban slushies.
 These are yummy!
 The taste took me back to my schools’ days in Venezuela where I used to buy them during a hot day after the end of class.

 The city is filled with propaganda murals that reinforces the communist and revolutionary thinking.
 Sadly, due to economic sanctions, the country did not reinvest in its infrastructure after the special period in the 90’s (this is when the USSR collapsed, and Cuba were left without any subventions) and as a result, all the buildings are extremely run down.

-After wandering through the city all-day long, we decided to come back to our hotel resort.
-The contrast between the hotel and where the locals live are almost unreal, it feels like two complete different worlds.
+After wandering through the city all day long, we decided to come back to our hotel resort.
+The contrast between the hotel and where the locals live are almost unreal, it feels like two completely different worlds.

 Now that the U.S. has partially lifted the embargo what the island will become?
 Will McDonald's and Starbucks flood the Malecón?
 Will historical buildings get a much-needed face-lift?
 Will the emblematic cars get replaced by new ones?
 I guess we will have to go back and see.